 If you want to reference web sites with additional information in your cruise descdription, you can insert hot links using the editor.
 A tutorial on how do to this is here.

 In the Cruse Add or Cruise Edit page, you can click on Add Boat.
 It will add a blank template for a boat, allowing you to specify Boat Name (required, and unique within the cruise), Skipper (optional, any name you want), and Crew Places (required).
 You can add multiple boats, and the system will add up all of the Crew Places you specify.
 For each skipper you specify, you can optionally specify an email address.
-If you use the site to email cruise sign-ups, skippers with email addresses are automatically copied on the email.
-You (or the boat skipper) can add the skipper's emergency contact info.
+You (or the boat skipper, if they have edit permission) can add the skipper's emergency contact info.
 Click on the cruise in the Cruise List (Activities->Cruising->Cruise List).
-The click on Crew List.
+Then click on Crew List.
 It will list all boats and skippers assigned by you to the cruise.
-Just below that list, click on Edit Contact Info, which will bring up a form to allow you to enter or change Emergency Contact Name and Phone.
+Just below that list, click on Edit Contacts/Guests, which will bring up a form to allow you to enter or change Emergency Contact Name and Phone for skippers.
 Then click Submit Contact Info.
 If you do not enter emergency contact info for the skippers, the Printable Crew List will have space for you to enter it at the dock.

 Editing Cruise or Boat Information